DeepPhe/DeepPhe-Viz-v1/README.md

 There are two configuration files under the `configs/` directory:

 - `neo4j.josn` is where you specify the neo4j database connection username and password
-- `server.json` is where you can define the Viz HTTP server host and port number
+- `server.json` is where you can define the DeepPhe-Viz HTTP server host and port number

 ### Starting the Neo4J Database Server